kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 As mentioned in the last release notes, we switched to a new version of Serverless that relies on [Knative Serving](https://knative.dev/docs/serving/) for deploying and managing Functions and [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) for creating Docker images.
 For this reason, backend, frontend, and documentation of Serverless have received full makeovers.

-### Serverless based on Function CR
+### Backend

-Serverless is now based on a new [Function custom resource (CR)](https://kyma-project.io/docs/1.12/components/serverless/#custom-resource-function) that provides you with full control over resource management (including scale-to-zero), replacing the previous Function sizes management.
+Serverless is now based on a new [Function custom resource (CR)](https://kyma-project.io/docs/1.12/components/serverless/#custom-resource-function) that provides you with full control over resource management (including scale-to-zero), replacing at the same time the previous Function sizes management.
 We also switched to the Node.js 12 Runtime and improved the [resource processing flow](https://kyma-project.io/docs/1.12/components/serverless/#details-function-processing) in which the Function's image is built in a separate phase, helping the Functions to run more smoothly.

-### Improved Console UI
+### Frontend

 Changes in the Console UI include: